Paul Gauguin: Family history and early life

 Gauguin was born in Paris to Clovis Gauguin and Aline Chazal on 7 June 1848, the year of revolutionary upheavals throughout Europe.
 His father, a 34-year-old liberal journalist from a family of entrepreneurs in Orléans, was compelled to flee France when the newspaper for which he wrote was suppressed by French authorities.
 Gauguin's mother was the 22-year-old daughter of André Chazal, an engraver, and Flora Tristan, an author and activist in early socialist movements.
-Their union ended when André assaulted his wife Flora and was sentenced to prison for attempted murder.
+Their union ended when André shot his wife Flora and was sentenced to prison for attempted murder.

 Paul Gauguin's maternal grandmother, Flora Tristan, was the illegitimate daughter of Thérèse Laisnay and Don Mariano de Tristan Moscoso.
 Details of Thérèse's family background are not known; Don Mariano came from an aristocratic Spanish family from the Peruvian city of Arequipa.
 He was an officer of the Dragoons.
 Members of the wealthy Tristan Moscoso family held powerful positions in Peru.
 Nonetheless, Don Mariano's unexpected death plunged his mistress and daughter Flora into poverty.
 When Flora's marriage with André failed, she petitioned for and obtained a small monetary settlement from her father's Peruvian relatives.
 She sailed to Peru in hopes of enlarging her share of the Tristan Moscoso family fortune.
 This never materialized; but she successfully published a popular travelogue of her experiences in Peru which launched her literary career in 1838.
 An active supporter of early socialist societies, Gauguin's maternal grandmother helped to lay the foundations for the 1848 revolutionary movements.
 Placed under surveillance by French police and suffering from overwork, she died in 1844.
 Her grandson Paul "idolized his grandmother, and kept copies of her books with him to the end of his life".

 In 1850, Clovis Gauguin departed for Peru with his wife Aline and young children in hopes of continuing his journalistic career under the auspices of his wife's South American relations.
 He died of a heart attack en route, and Aline arrived in Peru as a widow with the 18-month-old Paul and his 21/2 year-old sister, Marie.
 Gauguin's mother was welcomed by her paternal granduncle, whose son-in-law, José Rufino Echenique, would shortly assume the presidency of Peru.
 To the age of six, Paul enjoyed a privileged upbringing, attended by nursemaids and servants.
 He retained a vivid memory of that period of his childhood which instilled "indelible impressions of Peru that haunted him the rest of his life".

 Gauguin's idyllic childhood ended abruptly when his family mentors fell from political power during Peruvian civil conflicts in 1854.
 Aline returned to France with her children, leaving Paul with his paternal grandfather, Guillaume Gauguin, in Orléans.
 Deprived by the Peruvian Tristan Moscoso clan of a generous annuity arranged by her granduncle, Aline settled in Paris to work as a dressmaker.